The Power of Remarketing

 Getting in front of potential customers and existing customers is getting harder and harder.
 From the consumers perspective, it seems no matter where they turn, there is an advertising message front and center.
 Shopping carts and bathroom stalls are proof that nothing is off limits for advertising.

 And the result, consumers have become "banner blind."

-As marketers, how do we stand out from all the white noise?
+As marketers, how do we make our digital advertising stand out from all the white noise?
 Simply put, create relevant offers for the right audience.
 The execution of showing/demonstrating your relevance to the right audience, at the right time, is a wee-bit more involved.